Prof-Drake-UMD/INST767-Sp25/Shahrukh_Gizabi/README.md

     * `lineups`: Array of objects, each specifying a formation used and how many times it was played.
     * `cards`: Object detailing yellow and red cards, with breakdowns by minute segments.

-    *(For the actual data structure, refer to the `TeamSeasonStats.csv` output or the `TeamSeasonStats` table schema in BigQuery, where complex nested parts are stored as JSON strings reflecting this structure or as specific array structures.)*

 ### 2. Football-Data.org API